 Specificity | Lists multiple specific concrete actions: 'launching instances, configuring security groups, managing key pairs, troubleshooting connectivity, automating instance lifecycle' - these are all concrete, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('AWS EC2 virtual machine management for instances, AMIs, and networking') and when ('Use when launching instances, configuring security groups, managing key pairs, troubleshooting connectivity, or automating instance lifecycle'). | 3 / 3 |
+Completeness | Clearly answers both what ('AWS EC2 virtual machine management for instances, AMIs, and networking') AND when ('Use when launching instances, configuring security groups, managing key pairs, troubleshooting connectivity, or automating instance lifecycle'). | 3 / 3 |

-Trigger Term Quality | Includes natural keywords users would say: 'AWS', 'EC2', 'instances', 'AMIs', 'security groups', 'key pairs', 'connectivity' - good coverage of terms a user working with EC2 would naturally mention. | 3 / 3 |
+Trigger Term Quality | Includes natural keywords users would say: 'AWS', 'EC2', 'instances', 'AMIs', 'security groups', 'key pairs', 'connectivity'.
+These cover common terminology users would naturally use when working with EC2. | 3 / 3 |

-Distinctiveness Conflict Risk | Clear niche focused specifically on AWS EC2 with distinct triggers like 'EC2', 'AMIs', 'security groups', 'key pairs' - unlikely to conflict with other cloud or infrastructure skills due to AWS-specific terminology. | 3 / 3 |
+Distinctiveness Conflict Risk | Clear niche focused specifically on AWS EC2 with distinct triggers like 'EC2', 'AMIs', 'security groups', 'key pairs'.
+Unlikely to conflict with other cloud or infrastructure skills due to specific AWS EC2 terminology. | 3 / 3 |

 Total | 12 / 12 Passed |